vioricafoca/project-form/README.md

 # Survey Form

-This repository is the submission for the Product Landing Page certification project on FreeCodeCamp.
+This repository is the submission for the Survey Form certification project on FreeCodeCamp.

 The project requirements can be seen here: [freecodecamp-survey-form](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form)